1992 – The Love Album

 A deluxe edition was released in 2012, featuring all of the B-sides, the "After the Watershed (Early Learning the Hard Way)" single reinserted into the original running order, a song from NME's Ruby Trax compilation and live recordings from a performance at the Féile Festival, 31 July 1992.

-The album was ranked at No. 32 in NME's list of the top 50 "Albums of the Year" in 1992.
+The album was ranked at No. 32 in NMEs list of the top 50 "Albums of the Year" in 1992.

 Track listing

 All songs written and composed by Morrison and Carter, except where indicated.